AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 that order.

 For `harfbuzz` you should use the RPM spec file provided here.
-The spec file provided here started life in the Fedora Rawhide world but had been modified to build against the `compat-icu` package on RHEL/CentOS systems.
+The spec file provided here started life in the Fedora Rawhide world but has been modified to build against the `compat-icu` package on RHEL/CentOS systems.

 Once those dependencies are built you can build LibreOffice packages that link